zysensmile/zysensmile.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research Fellow in the College of Computing and Data Science at Nanyang Techonological University, Singapore, and the National Centre for Research in Digital Trust (DTC), Singapore, working with [Prof. Lam Kwok Yan](https://personal.ntu.edu.sg/kwokyan.lam/).
+I am currently a Research Fellow in the College of Computing and Data Science at Nanyang Technological University, Singapore, and the National Centre for Research in Digital Trust (DTC), Singapore, working with [Prof. Lam Kwok Yan](https://personal.ntu.edu.sg/kwokyan.lam/).
 Prior to that, I obtained my Ph.D. degree in the School of Computer Science and Engineering at Sun Yat-sen University, advised by [Prof. Liang Lin](http://www.linliang.net/) in [Human-Cyber-Physical Intelligence Integration (HCP-l2) Lab](https://www.sysu-hcp.net/home/).
 I possess a wealth of experience in the corporate world.
 Concretely, I have interned at Huawei, worked at Tencent, and served as a senior technical consultant at SenseTime.

 News